sunnyliketheweather94/sunnyliketheweather94/README.md

 [![Matrix SVG](https://raw.githubusercontent.com/rodrigograca31/rodrigograca31/master/matrix.svg)](https://www.youtube.com/watch?v=SDkAGkd4NLc)
 <p>
-  <h1 align="center"><b>Hello there, I'm Sunny 👋</b></h1>
+  <h1 align="center"><b>Hello there, I'm Sunny (like the weather, LOL) 👋</b></h1>
 </p>

+### Introduction
 I'm a full-stack data scientist with 3 years of experience in statistics, machine learning, data science/analytics/engineering!

+I have:
+- a MS in Computational and Mathematical Engineering from Stanford University (June 2022)
-I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
-In addition, I also have an MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
-Currently, I'm based in San Diego, CA. You can read more about my professional background by clicking on the LinkedIn link below.
+- a BA in Applied Mathematics from University of Illinois at Urbana-Champaign (May 2018)
+- a BS in Biochemistry, with a minor in Chemistry from University of Illinois at Urbana-Champaign (May 2018)

+I'm currently based in San Diego, CA, and you can learn more about my professional background by clicking on the LinkedIn link below.

 <p align="center">
 <br>